Luciano-project/pyxl-autosearch/README.md

 ---

 # How to configure for the first use?

-**How to configure for the first use?**

-- First, you need to create a environment file (*.env*), in the root of the project, it will have the path to search and to save the files as default.
+- First, you need to create a environment file (*.env*) in the root of the project, it will have the path to search and to save the files as default.
 Your file should be like:

 ```
 SEARCH_PATH=your/absolute/path/to/search
 DEFAULT_SAVEPATH=your/absolute/path/to/save
+DEBUG=True # You should change this for production
 ```

 - There are some settings that you can set at *configs/settings.py*: